 Virginia motorcycle insurance: Costs by city

-We collected hundreds of quotes for the major metropolitan areas of Virginia and found a significant difference in price for our sample rider based on location.
+We collected hundreds of quotes in Virginia’s major metropolitan areas and found a significant difference in price for our sample rider based on location.
 See how much you can expect to pay for motorcycle insurance in your area.